-Lower elementary students should focus on sounds and spelling through the patterning of consonant-vowel-consonant rhymes and short vowel sounds for phonemic awareness ( ie: hat, bat, fat, cat, sat).
+Preschool and kindergarten students should focus on sounds and spelling through the patterning of consonant-vowel-consonant rhymes and short vowel sounds for phonemic awareness (ex: hat, bat, fat, cat, sat).
 Also, beginning readers should be exposed to high frequency words and sight words.

-High Frequency Words: The most commonly used words in print. ie: the, a, and, to, I
+High Frequency Words: The most commonly used words in print. (ex: the, a, and, to, I

 Sight Words: Popularized by Dolch, these are often called Dolch words.
-They may not follow spelling conventions and as a result may be memorized rather than decoded. ie: said, there, some, away
+They may not follow spelling conventions and as a result may be memorized rather than decoded. (ex: said, there, some, away)

 1st Grade Spelling & 2nd Grade Spelling

-1st and 2nd graders may focus on increasingly difficult phonetic spellings such as the Vowel-Consonant-E rule, consonant blends,vowel digraphs, vowel diphthongs and r-controlled vowels for better decoding and syllable segmentation.
+First and second graders may focus on increasingly difficult phonetic spellings such as the Vowel-Consonant-E rule, consonant blends,vowel digraphs, vowel diphthongs and r-controlled vowels for better decoding and syllable segmentation.
 Being able to decode words and recognize a pattern of rules provides a foundation for beginning readers to gain more accurate fluency, spelling, and reading techniques.

-Consonant Blends: Consonants that when joined together still produce the sound of each consonant smoothly ie: flow, cradle, speed
+Consonant Blends: Consonants that when joined together still produce the sound of each consonant smoothly (ex: flow, cradle, speed)

-Consonant Digraphs: Two consonants joined together to form a new sound ie: this, chalk
+Consonant Digraphs: Two consonants joined together to form a new sound (ex: this, chalk)

-Vowel Digraphs: Two vowels joined together to make one sound, usually the sound of the first vowel ie: coat, team, paid
+Vowel Digraphs: Two vowels joined together to make one sound, usually the sound of the first vowel (ex: coat, team, paid)

-Vowel Diphthongs A pair of vowels that when joined, create both sounds ie: boy, coil
+Vowel Diphthongs A pair of vowels that when joined, create both sounds (ex: boy, coil)

-R-controlled Vowels: Vowels that when placed next to the letter r, take on the r-sound as a blend ie: car, bird, her
+R-controlled Vowels: Vowels that when placed next to the letter r, take on the r-sound as a blend (ex: car, bird, her)

 3rd – 6th Grade Spelling

-Upper elementary students may concentrate on one spelling convention each week such as; when to double the final consonant before adding /ed/ or /ing/ (ie: Swim to swimming) or when to add an /s/ or /es/ to make a plural with continual review of blends, digraphs, diphthongs, homophones, homographs, homonyms and affixes.
-Focusing on segmenting syllables and decoding words by the root, helps students carry spelling skills over to reading fluency.
+Upper elementary students may concentrate on one spelling convention each week such as when to double the final consonant before adding /ed/ or /ing/ ((ex: Swim to swimming) or when to add an /s/ or /es/ to make a plural.
+Review of blends, digraphs, diphthongs, homophones, homographs, homonyms and affixes should continue.
+Focusing on segmenting syllables and decoding words by the root helps students carry spelling skills over to reading fluency.

-Affixes: A part attached to the root word, such as prefixes and suffixes (Unimaginable)
+Affixes: A part attached to the root word, such as prefixes and suffixes (ex: unimaginable)

-Homographs: Words that are spelled the same, but have different meanings and pronunciations. (bass, bow, close, desert)
+Homographs: Words that are spelled the same, but have different meanings and pronunciations. (ex: bass, bow, close, desert)

-Homonyms: Words that have the same spelling and pronunciation, but varying meanings (spruce as in to clean or spruce as in a type of tree).
+Homonyms: Words that have the same spelling and pronunciation, but varying meanings (ex: spruce as in “to clean,” or spruce as in “a type of tree”).

-Homophones: Words that sound the same but are spelled differently and have different meanings (here and hear, see and sea).
+Homophones: Words that sound the same but are spelled differently and have different meanings (ex: here and hear, see and sea).

-Syllables: The phonological organization and segmentation of words in parts (hap-pi-ly, en-ter-tain-ment)
+Syllables: The phonological organization and segmentation of words in parts (ex: hap-pi-ly, en-ter-tain-ment)